 Over the course of three days, the Artscape festival in Baltimore, Maryland, attracts thousands of visitors and offers a rich abundance of local art, music, and culture.
-In 2019, this festival takes place from July 19 to 21.
+In 2020, this festival takes place from July 17-19.
 If you're looking to get a true idea of what this state has to offer the art world, attend this festival, which features "150+ fine artists, fashion designers, and craftspeople."

 Massachusetts: Walk the Freedom Trail.

 This one's for all you history buffs.
 The next time you're in Massachusetts, follow along the 2.5-mile red line in Boston that leads to a series of 16 sites integral to the American Revolution.
-Known as the Freedom Trail, the red line winds through Beacon Hill—one of the most architecturally stunning neighborhoods in the country—and leads you to the home of Paul Revere, the site of the Boston Massacre, and more.
-And for more U.S. history, see these 25 Basic American History Questions Most Americans Get Wrong.
+The Freedom Trail winds through Beacon Hill—one of the most architecturally stunning neighborhoods in the country—and leads you to the home of Paul Revere, the site of the Boston Massacre, and more.

 Michigan: Survey the sand dunes.